-Feeling confused by some of the confusing terms used in Taekwondo?
-We've got you covered.
-Taekwondo is a highly popular martial art which originated in Korea, hence some of the terms are Korean in origin.
-So, to make sure you know your 'Deuk-jeom' from your 'Gam-jeom', here is a quick guide to some of the key taekwondo terms you can expect to hear when getting started in the sport.
+With its foundations in Korea, many although not all of the terms used in taekwondo are Korean in origin.
+Here is a quick guide to some of the key taekwondo terms you can expect to hear when getting started in the sport.

 Boundary line: the marginal line around the outside of the contest area.
 This defines the outer edge of the taekwondo mat.